Massive Southwest Airlines disruption leaves customers stranded and call centers swamped

 Click here to get international numbers that Southwest has previously posted.

+Meanwhile, in hard-hit western New York, Buffalo International Airport said in its most recent tweet that it plans to resume passenger flights at 11 a.m.
+ET Wednesday, pushing back the expected reopening by another 24 hours than previously anticipated.

+The temperature at the airport was 19 degrees Fahrenheit (minus 7 Celsius) around 8 p.m.
+ET Monday, with light snow falling on top of the huge amounts the area has already seen.

-Road travel remained treacherous in parts of the US because of extreme wintry conditions.
+And it's not just the airport affected there.
+Road travel remained treacherous because of extreme wintry conditions.

 In New York state's western Erie County, emergency restrictions on driving were lifted in some communities but remained in place in Buffalo, County Executive Mark Poloncarz said Monday.